top of page

 Mooretown Fire

-Mooretown Rancheria has a cooperative agreement (A23AM00100) with the United States Department of the Interior Bureau of Indian Affairs for wildland fire management and emergency incident management to facilitate the cooperative use of available qualified tribal employees when requested.
+Mooretown Fire Department’s primary responsibility is for general community and structural protection throughout the Rancheria.
+Mooretown Rancheria has a cooperative agreement (A23AM00100) with the United States Department of the Interior Bureau of Indian Affairs for wildland fire management and emergency incident management to facilitate the cooperative use of available qualified, Mooretown tribal employees nationally when requested.

 Logs are seen in flames with smoke in the distance